rolandfbk/search-analytics/README.md

 ## Acknowledgments

-- I thank Helpjouce for this wonderful job opportunity
+- I thank Helpjouce for this wonderful opportunity